Military progresses in identifying, treating brain, mental injuries

 Operating from within a wing of the National Naval Medical Center known as "7 East," the team includes a combination of brain specialists: Williamson, a neuropsychiatrist; as well as a neuropsychologist who conducts highly detailed memory, speech, calculation, concentration and other cognitive tests.

 Specialists in psychology and social work round out the team, which works hand-in-hand with trauma surgeons to assess every single wounded warrior treated at the hospital, and intervene immediately when they diagnose brain injuries or mental-health complications.

-Williamson cited the increase in craniectomies, surgical procedures to remove part or all of the skull to allow the brain room to swell without being squeezed, as one of the biggest game-changers in treating TBIs.
+Williamson cited the increase in craniectomies -- surgical procedures to remove part orall of the skull to allow the brain room to swell without being squeezed - as one of the biggest game-changers in treating traumatic brain injuries.

 Historically, many people with brain injuries ended up dying because their brain got squeezed when it swelled, ultimately killing the brain tissue, he explained.
 Now, forward-deployed surgical services often can prevent this through life-saving craniectomies.

 "That means we have more severe brain injury patients that are surviving," Williamson said.
 "So the challenge for us is treating more severely brain-injured patients through rehabilitation and later phases of care."

 As it works with the hospital's trauma team to identify brain injuries in combat casualties and determine their severity, the PHTBI team increasingly relies on vestibular testing to flag problems within the part of the inner ear that controls balance, Williamson said.